 Taking a pass at creating a realisitic shadow and lighting pass.
 This will also be the time that we add in the base color to the mech we have been designing.

 We will be refining and cleaning up the over looked details that will take our mech concept to the next level.

 Final clean up and the importance on taking the time to really focus on our final design.

 A conclusion and overview of what you should have learned during this course.

 My name is Bradley Wascher, I am a 3D environment artist working in the video game industry.
-Ive worked for some of the biggest names in the video games industry.
-From Liquid development, to High Moon Studios which is own and ran by Activision, I have several years of on the job experience creating 3D art for video games.
-Having even worked for a design company creating 3D products all the way down to 2D web graphics and print ads.
+I've worked for some of the biggest names in the video games industry, from Liquid development, to High Moon Studios, which is owned and ran by Activision.
+I have several years of on the job experience creating 3D art for video games.
+I have even worked for a design company creating 3D products all the way down to 2D web graphics and print ads.

-Ive had the great pleasure in my many jobs to have learned a lot and meet a lot of great people that had their own techniques and insight.
-I wanted to give back to the world of 3D by releasing classes and tutorials that would help others either get a grasp on how video game's are actually built or help artists that are already working to advance their skills.
+I've had the great pleasure in my many jobs to have learned a lot and met a lot of great people that had their own techniques and insight.
+I wanted to give back to the world of 3D by releasing classes and tutorials that would help others either get a grasp of how video games are actually built or help artists that are already working to advance their skills.